SpringboardPro/backup_dropbox/README.md

 # Dropbox Business local backup tool

-`backup` is a tool to create local backups of files from Dropbox Business.
+`backup_dropbox` is a tool to create local backups of files from Dropbox Business.

 It logs into a Dropbox Business account using the administrator API key and can access any user's files.